sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

 **Summary**

-Congratulations on completing this lesson, where you successfully programmed an LED to blink using the R3 board.
+Congratulations on completing this lesson, where you successfully programmed an LED to blink using the Arduino Uno R3.
 This lesson served as an introduction to writing and uploading Arduino sketches, setting pin modes, and manipulating outputs to achieve desired electrical responses.
-Through building the circuit and programming the R3 board, you gained valuable insights into the interaction between software commands and physical hardware behaviors.
+Through building the circuit and programming the Arduino Uno R3, you gained valuable insights into the interaction between software commands and physical hardware behaviors.

 Your ability to control an LED is just the beginning—imagine what you can achieve as you expand on these basics!